stealthBS/demo1-repo/README.md

 <br>

-To go to previous directory : (this command is same in both Windows & Linux)
+To go to previous directory : (this command is same in both Windows & Linux, with the above 'TAB' key function)
 ```
 cd ..
 ```